robinhad/ucu-nlp-course/README.md

 | - | Semester project presentation | Presentation | Yurii Paniv + Viktoriia Makovska + Yurii Laba + Maksym Shamrai | | |

+## 📣 Feedback

+Looking forward for your feedback!
+Please open an issue here what we need to improve.

 ## 🧑‍🏫 People

+Kudos to the team:

 - [Yurii Paniv](https://www.linkedin.com/in/yurii-paniv-aa969b151/)
 - [Victoria Makovska](https://www.linkedin.com/in/victoriadiachenko/)